misotanni/misotanni.github.io/fjs/en/compare.md

 All right, you may think, here's all this abstract analysis, but what about actual examples?
 How do the three systems perform *in practice*?

 Below I've provided examples of actual common JI contexts, so it can be seen how all three systems compare in their efficiency within these contexts.
-(To name notes in Helmholtz-Ellis, I just use +5, +7, etc. for upward accidentals, and −5, −7, etc. for downward accidentals, to reflect its pitch notation.
-For Johnston, I used the character L for an inverse 7, as used in Kyle Gann's guide.)
+(To name notes in Helmholtz-Ellis, I just use +5, +7, etc. for upward accidentals, and −5, −7, etc. for downward accidentals, to reflect its pitch notation.)

 ### The Harmonic Series 1-32